David McGoldrick: Ipswich Town

-On 4 January 2013, McGoldrick joined Mick McCarthy's Ipswich Town on loan until the end of the 2012–13 season, with a view to permanent move in the summer.
+On 4 January 2013, McGoldrick joined Mick McCarthy's Ipswich Town on loan until the end of the 2012–13 season, with a view to a permanent move in the summer.
 He made his debut for Ipswich on 5 January 2013, coming on as a second-half substitute in a 1–2 away loss to Aston Villa in an FA Cup third round tie.
 On 2 February, he scored his first goal for Ipswich in a 4–0 home win against Middlesbrough.
 McGoldrick scored 4 goals in 14 appearances during his loan spell at Ipswich.

 McGoldrick agreed to sign a two-year deal with Ipswich in July 2013.
 He formed at a strong partnership with Daryl Murphy at Portman Road during the 2013–14 season, as the pair netted 18 goals in 22 games in the first half of the campaign.
 He was named as Championship Player of the Month for September 2013 after scoring braces against Middlesbrough and Brighton & Hove Albion.
 However, he was struck down for ten weeks with a partial tear of the medial ligament in his right knee in mid-February.
 He finished the season as Ipswich's top goalscorer, scoring 16 goals in 34 appearances in all competitions.
 He was voted Ipswich's Players' Player of the Year at the end of the campaign.

-He returned to fitness just before the start of the 2014–15 season, and marked his return to the first team with the winning goal against Fulham on 9 August.
-Newly promoted Premier League club Leicester City placed an initial £5 million bid for the striker during the close of the summer transfer window, but Ipswich held out for a sum of £8 million and Leicester decided to pull out of the deal.
-He was a key part of Ipswich's side during the first-half of the season, before getting injured in February.
-He missed the second-half of the season with a recurring thigh problem, only managing to return for the final 20 minutes of the play-off semi-final second leg defeat to East Anglian rivals Norwich City at Carrow Road on 16 May.
+He returned to fitness just before the start of the 2014–15 season and marked his return to the first-team with the winning goal against Fulham on 9 August.
+Newly-promoted Premier League club Leicester City placed an initial £5 million bid for the striker during the close of the summer transfer window, but Ipswich held out for a sum of £8 million.
+Leicester decided to pull out of the deal.
+He was a key part of Ipswich's side during the first half of the season, before getting injured in February.
+He missed the second half of the season with a recurring thigh problem, only managing to return for the final 20 minutes of the play-off semi-final second leg defeat to East Anglian rivals Norwich City at Carrow Road on 16 May.

 He signed a contract extension in August 2015 to keep himself tied to the club until summer 2018.
 He scored his first goal of the 2015–16 season on 18 August, netting in a 2–0 home win against Burnley.
-McGoldrick struggled with niggling injuries in the first half of the 2015–16 campaign, and then picked up a "nasty tear" in his hamstring in December.
+McGoldrick struggled with niggling injuries in the first half of the 2015–16 campaign and then picked up a "nasty tear" in his hamstring in December.
 The injury kept him out of action for four months.
 In total, he made 27 appearances during the season, scoring 5 goals.
 McGoldrick scored his first goal of the 2016–17 campaign on the opening day of the season, scoring a penalty in a 4–2 home win against Barnsley at Portman Road.
-He went on to score five goals in 31 games in the 2016–17 season.
+He scored five goals in 31 games in the 2016–17 season.